ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-6.md

 date: 2025-05-25
 ---

 In [Part 5]({% post_url 2025-05-25-mechanistic-interpretability-part-5 %}), we developed rigorous validation methodologies for interpretability claims.
 Now we turn to one of the most fundamental organizing principles in neural network representations: the **spectrum between polysemanticity and monosemanticity**.
-This spectrum captures the degree to which individual computational units correspond to coherent, interpretable concepts—a property that fundamentally shapes both the feasibility and methodology of mechanistic interpretability.
+This spectrum captures the degree to which individual computational units correspond to coherent, interpretable concepts—building directly on the polysemanticity problem identified in [Part 2]({% post_url 2025-05-25-mechanistic-interpretability-part-2 %}) and the dictionary learning solutions from [Part 4]({% post_url 2025-05-25-mechanistic-interpretability-part-4 %}).
+This property fundamentally shapes both the feasibility and methodology of mechanistic interpretability.

 ## Defining the Semantic Spectrum